The Left, Leaks, and "Disinformation" Czars

 But let's, if we can stick on the Supreme Court for a second, Victor, this sense that it can be intimidated, it's been proven that it could be.

-You know, Chief Justice Roberts seems to me very concerned about the quote-unquote Roberts court, its position in history, maybe more so than even
+You know, Chief Justice Roberts seems to me very concerned what the quote-unquote Roberts Court, its position in history, maybe more so than even, you know, Justice Rend.

-But the fact that it maybe could be intimidated has to do with the chief justice himself.
+But the fact that it maybe could be intimidated has to do with the Chief Justice himself.

 Well, yeah.

-I mean, if he didn't want to be intimidated, he would call all of the justices in and saying, I'm giving you 48 hours to talk to every one of your clerks.
+I mean, if he didn't want to be intimidated, he would call all of the the justices in and saying, I'm giving you 48 hours to talk to every one of your clerks.

 And then we're going to put them under oath, under oath, and they're going to swear that they didn't leak this.
 And anybody who does not go under oath and agree to that is going to be fired.